 Indeed, we were taught many of Seeger’s songs in primary school back in the sixties by a young nun who loved the American folk singer’s protest songs, and, over the years I had grown to love his music and identify with many of the causes he sang about.

-His campaigning for workers’ rights, his anti-war protests, and commitment to environmental causes made him much more than an entertainer of which he was one of the best.
+His campaigning for workers’ rights, his anti-war protests, and his commitment to environmental causes made him much more than an entertainer of which he was one of the best.

 But back to that night in London.